+Voluntary consent during vehicle stops (continued)

+• verbally inform the individuals in authority that they have a right to refuse consent

+Closed containers

-Voluntary consent during vehicle stops • verbally in consent form the individuals in authority that they have a right to refuse (continued) NOTE: Peace officers are responsible for knowing their agency policy for consent searches Closed containers closed contain need specific o arch a particular area may or may not include searching any her within the area.
-If the container is locked the officer would consent to open that container.
-Peace officers must clearly e scope of the consent being given. important sinc wnership of an object within a vehicle is also particularly be individuals who disclaim ownership may lack authority to on to search it. validity of the ask if a contain no deny ownership may also lack standing to challenge the search later in court.
-Therefore, peace officers should always ner within a vehicle belongs to the person who is granting the search the vehicle and include the answer in their report.
-Examples entitled to lool obtained voluntary consent to search a vehicle for drugs were k inside a closed paper bag on the front seat, because narcotics ed in similar containers.
+Consent to search a particular area may or may not include searching any closed container within the area.
+If the container is locked the officer would need specific consent to open that container.
+Peace officers must clearly understand the scope of the consent being given.

+Establishing ownership of an object within a vehicle is also particularly important since individuals who disclaim ownership may lack authority to grant permission to search it.

+Individuals who deny ownership may also lack standing to challenge the validity of the search later in court.
+Therefore, peace officers should always ask if a container within a vehicle belongs to the person who is granting the permission to search the vehicle and include the answer in their report.

+Officers who obtained voluntary consent to search a vehicle for drugs were entitled to look inside a closed paper bag on the front seat, because narcotics are often carried in similar containers.